thephpleague/url/4.0/services/scheme-registration.md

 $registry = new SchemeRegistry();
 $registry->getStandardPort('http'); //returns [new Port(80)]
 $registry->getStandardPort('yolo'); //will throw an InvalidArgumentException
-                                    //because the scheme yolo is not registered yet
+                                    //because the scheme 'yolo' is not registered yet
 ~~~

 If you only interested in knowing if a given port is standard you can simply call the `SchemeRegistry::isStandardPort` method which requires the following arguments: